flavono123/list-outdated-access-keys/README.md

 ❯ export AWS_ACCESS_KEY_ID=xxx...
 ❯ export AWS_SECRET_ACCESS_KEY=xxx...
 # or login with `aws configure`
-# (Only for the script execution, mount it to a container for docker or minikube way)
+# (Only for the script execution, mount it to a container for a docker or a minikube way)

 # args: <retention_hours> (integer, default: 0)
 ```